 Finally, as a society, we need to challenge the stereotypes that allowed the second prison to emerge in the first place.
 Fear and stigma make employers, landlords and governments leery of extending second chances to people with a criminal record.
 However, studies have found that, after a period of time, people with a criminal record are scarcely more likely to be arrested than a member of the general population.
 A Harvard sociologist studied the service records of people who enlisted in the Army under a waiver that allowed them in despite a felony conviction.
 Those with a felony waiver were, on average, no more likely to get kicked out than their peers, and they were actually promoted faster and to higher levels.
 At the very least, we must acknowledge that people with a criminal record have dignity, worth and potential equal to any of their neighbors.
 When we keep them forever on the margins, we deny these attributes and miss out on their unique contributions to society.

 The Roadmap to Reentry is a good beginning.
 It will help prepare people to make the difficult transition from prison to the community.
 But the investment of time and energy in these reforms will ultimately be poor if the road does not lead somewhere, to a fair chance to achieve economic mobility and to participate in civic life.
 Having completed their sentences, the growing number of Americans who live with a criminal record should not face obstacles that so vastly outnumber their opportunities to build better futures for themselves, their families and their communities.

-Craig DeRoche is the senior vice president of advocacy and public policy at Prison Fellowship, the nation’s largest outreach to prisoners, former prisoners, and their families.
-A Republican, he served as speaker of the Michigan House of Representatives from 2005 to 2006.
+Craig DeRoche is the senior vice president of advocacy and public policy at Prison Fellowship, the nation’s largest Christian nonprofit serving prisoners, former prisoners, and their families.
+He is the former speaker of the Michigan House of Representatives and a recovering alcoholic.

 Jesse Wiese, a former prisoner and subsequent law graduate, is Prison Fellowship’s director of community engagement.